PhilippSpo/momentum-flow-router/README.md

   </div>
 </template>
 ```
-And now you can wrap your templates inside this `contentWrapper` like so:
+And now you can wrap your templates inside the `contentWrapper` like so:
 ```html
 <template name="main">
   {{#contentWrapper}}